Hyperbolicity of Brunnian links: Conclusions and generalizations

 \begin{proof}[Proof of Theorem \ref{thm:series}] We have pointed out that all these links are untied in Subsection \ref{subsect:untiednessthm}.
 We now prove they are s-prime.

-(1) The proof in Example \ref{example:lampprime} is without loss of generality to show the links in this series are all s-prime.

-(2) The proof in Example \ref{example:debrunner} is without loss of generality for $n \ge 5$.
+(1) The proof in Example \ref{example:debrunner} works without loss of generality for $n \ge 5$.
 For $n =3$, the proof is just simpler since it suffices to prove every component is simple.
 For deBrunner($2$), use Case (1.2.0) in Proposition \ref{prop:least}(1).
-For deBrunner($4$), the case (ii) in the proof of Example \ref{example:debrunner} need to be modified by using Proposition \ref{prop:least}(1) and then the approaches in \cite{BW} to show there is no incredible circle.
+For deBrunner($4$), the case (v) in the proof of Example \ref{example:debrunner} needs to be modified by using Proposition \ref{prop:least}(1) and then the approaches in \cite{BW} to show there is no incredible circle.

-(3) A proof of s-primeness will follow Example \ref{example:W5prime} by induction on $n$.
+(2) A proof of s-primeness will follow Example \ref{example:W5prime} by induction on $n$.
 We know W($5$) is s-prime.
 For any $n>5$, W($n-1$) is s-prime, an argument similar to the one used in the first paragraph in Example \ref{example:W5prime} shows that the only possibility is that $T$ splits $C_0 \cup D_n$ from all the other components of the link.
 The remainder of the proof is identical, except that in the last paragraph we distinguish two knotoids in a simpler manner as follows.
 For each thick arc, connecting the red arcs from below as shown in Fig. \ref{fig:knotoids}, we get two links.
 The left one will be a Milnor link, which is an s-sum\cite{BM}, while the right one will be W($n-1$), which is s-prime by induction.

-(4) For any $m>1,n>2$, we have shown that Torus($m,n$) is s-prime in Example \ref{example:torus(m,n)}.
+(3) For any $m>1,n>2$, we have shown that Torus($m,n$) is s-prime in Example \ref{example:torus(m,n)}.
 For $m>1,n=2$, the proof is analogues to that when $m>1,n>2$ and is left to the reader.
 For $n=1$, the link Torus($m,1$) is isotopic to deBrunner($m$).
-For $m=1,n>2$, Torus($1,n$) is Brunn's chain (See \cite{Brunn, BW} or recall Example \ref{example:brunnlink}).
+For $m=1,n>2$, Torus($1,n$) is Brunn's chain (see \cite{Brunn, BW} or recall Example \ref{example:brunnlink}).
 The proof of that Brunn's chains are s-prime is quite similar to that for deBrunner($n$) and so is omitted.

-(5) By suitable modification to the proof of Torus($m,n$) and Carpet ($m,n,p$) are s-prime, we can show Tube($m,n$) is s-prime for $m>0,n>1$.
+(4) By suitable modification to the proof of that Torus($m,n$) and Carpet($m,n,p$) are s-prime, we can show Tube($m,n$) is s-prime for $m>0,n>1$.
 We leave the details to the reader.

-(6) When $n=1$, Carpet($m,n,p$) is the $p$-component Brunn's chain.
-When $n>1$, the proof in Example \ref{example:carpet} is without loss of generality to show Carpet($m,n,p$) is s-prime. \end{proof}
+(5) When $n=1$, Carpet($m,n,p$) is the $p$-component Brunn's chain.
+When $n>1$, the proof in Example \ref{example:carpet} shows Carpet($m,n,p$) are all s-prime without loss of generality.